FirebaseExtended/custom-auth-samples/Line/README.md

 Create and provide a Service Account's keys:
  1. Create a Service Accounts file as described in the [Server SDK setup instructions](https://firebase.google.com/docs/server/setup#add_firebase_to_your_app).
  1. Save the Service Account credential file as `service-account.json` and copy it to `server/`.
+ (You should not check in this file to your repository as it contains secret key to grant full admin access to your Firebase account.)

 ## Run the sample